Building Equity to Achieve the City We Aspire to be

 OUTCOME

-Shed more light on how the current process is broken, and its impact on the public interest, climate change, value, quality, small businesses and the construction industry.
+We need to shed light on how the current process is broken and its impact on the public interest, climate change, value, quality, small businesses and the construction industry.

 OBJECTIVE